 Frequently Asked Questions About Professional Window Roller Shutter Installation

-Can I install window roller shutters without professional help?
+Can I install window roller shutters myself or should I hire a professional?

 What are the signs of improper shutter installation?

-Common signs include shutter misalignment, sticking or jamming, unusual noises during operation, gaps between shutter and window frame, and visible damage to mounting points.
+Common signs include shutter misalignment, sticking or jamming, unusual noises during operation, gaps between the shutter and window frame, and visible damage to mounting points.
+If the shutter moves unevenly or looks crooked, it should be checked quickly before wear becomes worse.

 How to verify if an installer is certified or qualified?

-Ask to see licenses, certifications from recognized bodies (e.g., Australian Window Association), manufacturer installation authorizations, and client references.
+Ask to see licenses, certifications from recognized bodies such as the Australian Window Association, manufacturer installation authorizations, and client references.
+For electrical work, confirm that the electrician is licensed and experienced with motorized roller shutter wiring.

 Are there insurance or legal implications for DIY installation?